-• Stage 4 Three red consequence cards in the same term will result in a letter to parents, informing them of their child's behaviour and a meeting, to which they will be invited, that will involve the Headteacher, the class teacher, the KS lead and the pupil.
-A longer term in-school exclusion will be discussed at this meeting.

-At this stage a Supportive Behaviour Plan will be agreed to support that pupil with their behaviour.
-This will be reviewed in Parent Evenings.
+- Stage 4 Three red consequence cards in the same term will result in a letter to parents, informing them of their child's behaviour and a meeting, to which they will be invited, that will involve the Headteacher, the class teacher, the KS lead and the pupil.
+A longer term in-school exclusion will be discussed at this meeting. - At this stage a Supportive Behaviour Plan will be agreed to support that pupil with behaviour.
+This will be reviewed after an agreed period of time, not less than one month.
+When the pupil maintains good behaviour for this period of time, a certificate will be awarded, either personally or in celebration assembly depending on the pupil's preference (see appendix 4).